shivannis/xandr-docs-public/xandr-docs/articles/monetize/engagement-metrics-report.md

 - Monthly: Data is grouped into rows by the month.
 - Cumulative: Data is grouped together in one figure, covering the entire selected time range.

+> [!TIP]
-For more information about how quickly report data is processed, see [Availability of Reporting Data](availability-of-reporting-data.md).
+> For more information about how quickly report data is processed, see [Availability of Reporting Data](availability-of-reporting-data.md).

 ## Dimensions